minwu-cs/L0-TRE/README.md

-# L0-TRE (L0 Norm Tensor-based Robustness Evaluation)
+# DeepTRE (Tensor-based Robustness Evaluation of Deep Neural Networks for the Hamming Distance
+)

 Global Robustness Evaluation of Deep Neural Networks with Provable Guarantees for L0 Norm